BrianGardnerAtl/website/_drafts/setup_and_text.md

 }
 ```

-For the `DisplayText` I just need three of the attributes.
+For the `DisplayText` I need three of the attributes.
 I pass in a color,
 font size, and font weight.
-Looking at this implementation it is clear that the
+This implementation makes clear that the
 Android team put a lot of effor into making a clear API that is easy to
 understand.

-A similar `TextStyle` can be applied to the `Handle` and `PostTime` functions.
+A similar `TextStyle` applied to the `Handle` and `PostTime` functions makes the
+text look right.

 ```kotlin
 @Composable